 You’ve taken the dive and set your mind on raising ducks.
 Now it’s time to plan your flock!
 Simply running to the feed store and nabbing some ducklings is a common but dangerous mistake.
 Planning comes first.

-First, decide on a breed.
+First, decide what kind of ducks you want.
 Then decide how many ducks you can handle and care for, and whether or not you want drakes.
 Then, plan and build your accommodations.
 Decide what you will feed your flock and how you will manage them.
 Finally, get your ducks!

 Which breed?

+The first step in planning for a flock of backyard ducks is to research and select the right breed.
 There are many available duck breeds, each with different characteristics and traits.
-Which one you need will depend on how many eggs you want, if you want meat, if you need a quiet duck, if you need a flightless duck, if you want a pet, and so on.
-Click to Duck Breed Guide for more information.
+Common backyard duck breeds include the Pekin, Khaki Campbell, Indian Runner, and Muscovy, among others.
+Which one suits you best will depend on how many eggs you want, if you want meat, if you need a quiet duck, if you need a flightless duck, if you want a pet, and so on.
+Click to our Duck Breed Guide for a duck breed comparison chart and guides to each duck breed.

 How many ducks?

-First, if you’re raising ducks for eggs, how many eggs do you need?
+If you’re raising ducks for eggs, how many eggs do you need?
 Say you use about two dozen eggs a week, which is 1248 eggs a year.
 Perhaps you’ve chosen Ancona ducks, which may produce 250 eggs a year.
 Dividing 1248 by 250, you need about five females, plus one male if you wish for offspring.
-Total, you need six ducks (and more if you want to sell the eggs).
+In total, you need six ducks (and more if you want to sell the eggs).
 Remember that not all the ducks will be laying all at the same time.
 During the winter, most breeds don’t lay much, if any.

 Some people just want their ducks as pets, with eggs as a side benefit.
 In this case, you probably don’t want very many, maybe only three or four.
 Still, if you want ducklings, plan accordingly.